 Food is our common ground, a universal experience.

 – James Beard

 Of course, our guided Israel culinary tours include a rich array of historical and cultural experiences as well.
-You will visit cities that have been around for millennia, churches and temples that are among the most revered in the world, ancient fortresses, modern museums, and places of amazing natural beauty.
-Just think of the Old City of Jerusalem and Akko (Acre), of the Sea of Galilee and the Dead Sea, of the Ein Gedi Nature Reserve, the ancient city of Jaffa, or the fortress of Masada built by Herod the Great.
+You will visit cities that have been around for millennia, as well as churches and temples that are among the most revered in the world.
+In addition, you will see ancient fortresses, modern museums, and places of amazing natural beauty.
+Just think of the Old City of Jerusalem and Akko (Acre), of the Sea of Galilee and the Dead Sea, or of the Ein Gedi Nature Reserve.
+Or the ancient city of Jaffa and the fortress of Masada built by Herod the Great.

-Travel with us to this complex and fascinating destination on an Israel culinary tour, and discover a truly unique and authentic culinary and cultural experience.
+If you travel with us to this complex and fascinating destination on an Israel culinary tour, you will discover a truly unique and authentic culinary and cultural experience.

 By Peg Kern

 Sign up to receive our newsletter, which includes travel tips, recipes, promotions, and information on our best culinary vacations.